Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-19-binaural-beats-at-0-26-hz-a-soothing-solution-for-dental-pain-and-gum-inflammation.md

 tweet-title: Binaural Beats at 0.26 Hz - A Soothing Solution for Dental Pain and Gum Inflammation
 tweet-description: At a frequency of 0.26 Hz, binaural beats have shown promise in providing relief for dental pain and gum inflammation.
 date: 2023-04-19
-keywords: frequency benefits, Brain Beats, Frequencies, 0.26 hz, Brain wave entrainment, sound therapy, Dental pain and gum inflammation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, 0.26 hz, Brainwave entrainment, sound therapy, Dental pain and gum inflammation, healing, binaural beats
 ---

 Dental pain and gum inflammation can be incredibly uncomfortable, affecting our daily lives and overall well-being.
 Whether it's a toothache, receding gums, or periodontal disease, finding effective relief is essential.
 In recent years, alternative therapies like binaural beats have gained attention for their potential to alleviate discomfort naturally.